 When people choose a cemetery for ghost research, they usually start with one that has ghost stories.

 For my experience, most Jewish cemeteries have no ghost stories.
 Therefore, there is no reason to investigate them.

 I’m not sure if Jewish burial and mourning practices bring better closure to the deceased.
 I haven’t investigated this, in comparison with other religious and cultural practices.
 However, I know that observing shiva is a deeply meaningful process that allows for necessary grieving.

 I have no ghost stories from Jewish cemeteries.

 It’s an interesting distinction.

-To learn more about haunted cemeteries, start with my book, A Beginner’s Guide to Ghost Hunting in Haunted Cemeteries.
+To learn more about finding cemeteries that are haunted, try my book, How to Find Haunted Cemeteries.